wireapp/wire-docs/src/how-to/support/inspector.md

 * Right click, anywhere in the web application, and open the inspector.
     * The browser should now have a new window in it.
 This is the browser's inspector showing you the code for whatever you clicked on.
-* Select the 'Network' tab of the inspector, and return to wire without closing the inspector window.
+* Select the 'Network' tab of the inspector, and return to Wire without closing the inspector window.
-* In the wire application, select a room where others have successfully been uploading files, and where there are NO federated users.
+* In the Wire application, select a channel/group where others have successfully been uploading files, and where there are NO federated users.
     * Attempt to download a file by clicking on the three dots next to the file, and selecting ‘Download’.
 You should see traffic in the 'Network' tab of the inspector.
 The results of your attempt do not matter.
 * In the inspector, Click on the 'File' or 'Name' column header once.
 This should sort the requests that were sent.
     * If there is not a 'Method' column shown, please right click on 'Name' or 'File', and select 'Method' to make it visible.